 Being intoxicated or impaired by drugs or alcohol is never an excuse for sexual harassment, sexual assault, dating or domestic violence, gender-based harassment or bullying, and stalking and does not diminish one’s responsibility to obtain consent.
-Therefore, when assessing responsibility under the Code, Accused Students will be treated as reasonable persons not under the influence of drugs or alcohol.
+Therefore, when assessing responsibility under the Code, Respondents will be treated as reasonable persons not under the influence of drugs or alcohol.

 Force: Force is determined by looking at whether there was any physical force/violence, threats, intimidation and/or coercion that may have made an individual do something they would not have otherwise done.
 If an individual used force to obtain sexual access, they did not obtain explicit consent.

-Coercion: Coercion is the use of an unreasonable amount of pressure to gain sexual access.
+- Coercion: Coercion is the use of an unreasonable amount of pressure to gain sexual access.
 It is more than an effort to persuade, entice, or attract another person to have sex.
 An evaluation as to whether pressure for sexual access rises to the level of coercion should take into consideration: (i) the frequency of the application of the pressure, (ii) the intensity of the pressure, (iii) the degree of isolation of the person being pressured, and (iv) the duration of the pressure.
 A finding of coercion also generally involves either the use of physical force, or the threat of harm.
 Harm can include, but is not limited to physical harm, harm to social relationships or reputation, financial harm, harm to terms and conditions of employment or academic situation, or other types of leverage created from the explicit or implicit threat of harm.

-Threat: A statement of an intention to inflict pain, injury, damage, or other hostile action on someone in retribution for something done or not done.
+- Threat: A statement of an intention to inflict pain, injury, damage, or other hostile action on someone in retribution for something done or not done.

-Intimidation: To force into or deter from some action by inducing fear.
+- Intimidation: To force into or deter from some action by inducing fear.

-Physical Force: Power, violence, or pressure directed against an individual consisting in a physical act.
+- Physical Force: Power, violence, or pressure directed against an individual consisting in a physical act.

-Within7days after the Administrative Conference, the Decision-maker will issue a Notice of Findings to the Complainant and the Accused Student.
-The decision as to whether the Accused Student’s behavior, as set forth in the Notice of Allegations, violated the student conduct code will be based on whether information within the Record demonstrates that it is more likely than not that the conduct occurred.
-The Notice of Findings will include a summary of the information, an analysis of the underlying information and rationale.
+Within 10 days after the Administrative Conference, the Decision-maker will issue a Notice of Findings to the Complainant and the Respondent.
+The decision as to whether the Respondent’s behavior, as set forth in the Notice of Allegations, violated the student conduct code will be based on whether information within the Record demonstrates that it is more likely than not that the conduct occurred.
+The Notice of Findings will include a summary of the information and an analysis of the underlying information and rationale.

 The Notice of Findings will include information regarding the procedures to appeal.
 The Record, including the audio from the Administrative Conference and any additional information submitted during or after the Administrative Conference, will be posted within one day of issuance of the Notice of Findings and will remain open for review during the time period available for appealing a decision.

-When a student has been found responsible for a violation of the student conduct code, the Decision Maker will assign sanctions using the following guidelines as a recommendation.
+Sanction Guidelines: The Director of Student Conduct will assign sanctions using the following guidelines as a recommendation.
 It is important to note that sanctioning decisions are made on a case by case basis.